jremington/BNO055_Mahony_Fusion/README.md

 Example output of the Mahony filter, hand held sensor.
 Euler angle yaw = blue, pitch = red, roll = green are shown.

-The magnetometer is nearly a factor of ten noiser than the accelerometer, which explains the increased noise in the blue yaw trace, even when the accelerometer is still.
+The magnetometer is nearly a factor of ten noiser than the accelerometer, which explains the increased noise in the blue yaw trace, even when the sensor is  held still.

 ![ypr](https://github.com/user-attachments/assets/ed5f563e-096e-40ac-a082-0c9a9466bd5f)